Anthony Rizzo Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.02 team ERA ranks 12th among all MLB pitching staffs.
+- The Cubs have a 3.97 team ERA that ranks 11th among all MLB pitching staffs.

-- Cubs pitchers combine to allow 83 home runs (one per game), the least in baseball.
+- The Cubs allow the first-fewest home runs in baseball (83 total, one per game).

-- Taillon (2-6) gets the starting nod for the Cubs in his 15th start of the season.
-He has a 6.93 ERA in 63 2/3 innings pitched, with 59 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.